mozilla/firefox-browser-architecture/text/0006-architecture-review-process.md

 * Establish vocabulary
 * Help the team “argue the right level” for the review
-* Identify stakeholders and domain experts — those Consulted
+* Identify the stakeholders and domain experts who will be consulted

 Subsequently, the team prepares a review packet detailing the problem space and their approach.